You are here

 Compulsions: Repetitive behaviours (e.g. washing, checking, ordering, etc.) or mental acts (e.g. praying, counting, repeating phrases, etc.) that are carried out to reduce the anxiety caused by the obsessions.

-Obsessive Compulsive Disorder is different for different people.
+Obsessive compulsive disorder is different for different people.
 For some, symptoms can begin in childhood and for others it may develop later.
-Some common intrusive thoughts/obsessions revolve around cleanliness or contamination (e.g. germs, dirt, etc.), exact order, or thoughts of harming self or others.
+Some common intrusive thoughts/obsessions revolve around cleanliness or contamination (e.g. germs, dirt, etc.), exact order, or fears of harming self or others.
 However, obsessive thoughts are not always about these subjects.
 Obsessive thoughts can be about nearly anything.

-An important thing to remember is that someone with obsessive thoughts of harming themselves or others is extremely unlikely to actually carry out the thoughts.
-They are no more dangerous than someone without the condition.
+An important thing to remember is that someone with obsessive thoughts of harming themselves or others is extremely unlikely to actually carry out the thoughts, and find it very distressing to have them since they don't match with their values or intentions.

 Some common compulsions might include repetitive hand washing, checking and re-checking things, performing certain tasks in an exact and repetitive manner, cleaning and arranging compulsively or repetitive counting/chanting.
 These are common, but do not describe everyone’s experience with OCD.
 Some people have different kinds of compulsions.
 In some cases, an individual with OCD may have obsessive thoughts without clear or easy-to-identify compulsions that follow.